ndreynolds/ndreynolds.github.com/posts/2019-01-27-terminal-apps-with-elixir.md

 If render functions are pure, everything that we want to render has to live in the application loop's state.
 For toby, that meant that the individual state for each tab had to be stored altogether in a big map.
-Without introucing new loops, there's no real way around this.
+Without introducing new loops, there's no real way around this.

 Bundling everything together in one big loop has its pros and cons.
 One big map